Repairs To Preserve Historic Davies Bridge At Petit Jean State Park Are Completed

 Article follows the photos:

-Bridge Spanning Cedar Creek Is One of Only Eight Masonry Arch Bridges Remaining in Arkansas and the Only One Featuring Finished Rather Than Rusticated Stone
+FOR IMMEDIATE RELEASEBridge Spanning Cedar Creek Is One of Only Eight Masonry Arch Bridges Remaining in Arkansas and the Only One Featuring Finished Rather Than Rusticated Stone (Morrilton)

 Originally referred to as the Cedar Creek Bridge, it was rededicated as the Davies Bridge in October 1999 to honor Samuel G. Davies and his son Ladd Davies, the father and son who were responsible for the design and construction of the bridge.
 A crew of approximately 15 or 20 men constructed the bridge from sandstone blocks quarried from Petit Jean Mountain.
 In 1988, the bridge was added to the Historic American Engineering Record to recognize its significance as one of only eight masonry arch bridges left in Arkansas and the only one to incorporate finished, rather than rusticated, stone.